ipfabric/docs/docs/Getting_Started/Overview/index.md

 ### Browser Requirements

 To access your IP Fabric GUI we recommend using a browser version that is at most 1 year old or newer.
 We support most major browsers.
 Below is a list of supported browsers as of September 2022:

-1. Chrome and Chromium based browsers (e.g. Brave, Opera, Vivaldi, Edge) - **version >** `95.0.4638`
+1. Google Chrome and Chromium based browsers (e.g. Brave, Opera, Vivaldi, Edge) -- version `95.0.4638` and later.
-2. Mozilla Firefox and maintained forks (e.g. LibreWolf) - **version >** `96`
+2. Mozilla Firefox and maintained forks (e.g. LibreWolf) -- version `96` an later.
-3. Safari - **version >** `14.1.2`
+3. Safari -- version `14.1.2` and later.

-!!! info "Untested browsers"
-    There are other non major browsers which might work but weren't tested, compatibility may vary.

 ### Hardware Requirements